asaiapalacios/stackademic/README.md

 Stackademic is a community of next generation coders learning a coding curriculum taught in a remote classroom to students around the world...for free.

-## In this repository
+## Repository's Purpose

-The stackademic repository will be all things web development, specifically, front end and back end.
+Learn and practice all things web development - front end and back end.